Rumine1510/Luau-Network-Framework/README.md

 If you compare it with other modules such as BridgeNet, this module is more optimized in the aspect of network.

+There are multiple features such as ReplicatedStorage for the network, allowing you to have table that replicate to client.

 To check the amount of data sent between the client and server, you can use the performance tab in the studio.

 ## Important notes: